GrahamLea/easy-decal/README.md

 Due to the simplicity of many graphics programs' palette-choosing algorithms, results were often poor, and because of the complicated instructions there were many, many forum posts about "I can't get this to work."

-After creating one or two myself manuall, I thought it seemed like a small but interesting problem to attack with code, so I set to work creating first a command line tool for myself to use and, eventually, a GUI wizard that allowed anyone to use the tool simply.
+After creating one or two myself manually, I thought it seemed like a small but interesting problem to attack with code, so I set to work creating first a command line tool for myself to use and, eventually, a GUI wizard that allowed anyone to use the tool simply.

 ## Did anyone use it?

 Easy Decal was *amazingly* popular - as in, thousands and thousands of downloads over many months.
-Despite having a 'Donate' button in the wizard, I only ever received one donation, which turned out to be a mistake.
+Despite having a 'Donate' button in the wizard, though, I only ever received one donation, which turned out to be a mistake.
-I consider it one of my biggest entrepreneurial mistakes that I never considered better monetisation strategies for Easy Decal, and intead gave away for free a popular niche tool to a very big market.
+I consider it one of my biggest entrepreneurial mistakes that I never considered finding a better monetisation strategy for Easy Decal, and intead gave away for free a hugely popular niche tool to a very big market.

 ## What's interesting about it?